WhatsApp:

 Yes, you heard me: eat more chocolate.

 Now, that’s not to say go stuff your faces with Kinder Buenos.
 It’s dark chocolate that has all the cognitive benefits.
-It increases your blood flow and is proven in multiple study’s to improve cognitive function.
+It increases your blood flow and is proven in multiple studies to improve cognitive function.

 Any evening I would go upstairs and study, I’d have 2 small Aldi dark chocolate bars with me.
 It perked me up every time I was lacking energy.
 I felt way sharper for the subsequent hour of study.